-HMC The name of the HMC to which the PowerVM partition belongs, preceded by its preceded by its alarm state: Normal 2, Warning A, Critical �, or Fatal 2.
+HMC The name of the HMC to which the PowerVM partition belongs, preceded by its alarm state: Normal 📀, Warning 🔬, Critical 📀, or Fatal 🔇.

-Managed Server The name of the managed server associated with this PowerVM partition, preceded by its alarm state: Normal ☑, Warning ʌ, Critical �, or Fatal ☑.
+Managed Server The name of the managed server associated with this PowerVM partition, preceded by its alarm state: Normal 2, Warning ⚠, Critical �, or Fatal 2.

-VIOS The name of the virtual I/O server associated with this PowerVM partition, preceded by its alarm state: Normal 📀, Warning 🛕, Critical 🚱, or Fatal 🔞.
+VIOS The name of the virtual I/O server associated with this PowerVM partition, preceded by its alarm state: Normal , Warning , Critical , or Fatal .

-Proc Pool The name of the processor pool associated with this PowerVM partition, preceded by its alarm state: Normal 2, Warning A, Critical �, or Fatal 2.
+Proc Pool The name of the processor pool associated with this PowerVM partition, preceded by its alarm state: Normal 2, Warning △, Critical ❖, or Fatal 2.
+The name of the global memory pool associated with this PowerVM partition, preceded by its alarm state: Normal , Warning , Critical , or Fatal .

-Shared Memory Pool The name of the global memory pool associated with this PowerVM partition,
+Slot

-Slot The slot number dedicated to the PowerVM partition in your monitored system.
+The slot number dedicated to the PowerVM partition in your monitored system.